 Click Collaborators & teams to change permissions for team members.

-Click Branches to change settings for the master branch.
+Click Branches to change settings for the main branch.

 Contact the SSE team for additional information and guidance with permissions.